Desserts/TreatsMagically Moist Apple Cake with Butter Rum Raisin Glaze

 Magically Moist Apple Cake with Butter Rum Raisin Glaze

-If you’re looking for a dessert to bring to a backyard summer party this is a wonderful treat because you won’t have to worry about the frosting melting under the sun.
+If you’re looking for a dessert to bring to a backyard summer party, this is a wonderful treat because you won’t have to worry about the frosting melting under the sun.

 Related: Homemade Cherry Rhubarb Apple Sauce

-I personally enjoyed the muffins at work for breakfast or a snack when I didn’t have time to prepare something at home because I was running late.
+I enjoyed the muffins at work for breakfast or a snack when I didn’t have time to prepare something at home because I was running late.

-Even our son who is particular about the muffins he eats devoured this apple cake and asked for seconds using baby sign language that we taught him as a baby.
+Even our son, who is particular about the muffins he eats, devoured this apple cake and asked for seconds using baby sign language that we taught him as a baby.

-We only give him little pieces cut up but he’s our little taste-tester so if it passes by junior you know it’s a winning recipe.
+We only give him little pieces cut up, but he’s our little taste-tester, so if it passes by junior, you know it’s a winning recipe.

 Related: Bakery Style Tim Horton’s Chocolate Chip Muffins